Commercial Waste Customers and Private Carters

 DSNY-Proposed-Amendments-to-Rule-Relating-to-Commercial-Waste-Customers-and-Private-Carters.pdf

-This rule proposes to lower the threshold of trade waste that is considered to be infrequent waste or insignificant amounts of waste from 20 gallons to 1 gallon within a seven-day period.
-This reduction is necessary because some commercial establishments have been setting out their trade waste at the curb for DSNY to collect, or setting such material in DSNY street corner litter baskets.
-This rule will make it clear that a commercial establishment must retain a private carter to collect and remove trade waste generated at such establishment for proper disposal if such establishment generates more than 1 gallon of trade waste within a seven-day period.
+This rule lowers the threshold of trade waste that is considered to be infrequent waste or insignificant amounts of waste from 20 gallons to 1 gallon within a seven-day period.
+This reduction is necessary because some commercial establishments have been setting out their trade waste at the curb for DSNY to collect or setting such material in DSNY street corner litter baskets.
+This rule makes it clear that a commercial establishment must retain a private carter to collect and remove trade waste generated at such establishment for proper disposal if such establishment generates more than 1 gallon of trade waste within a seven-day period.

 Private carters sometimes utilize a “flat” billing method where they charge a customer the same flat monthly fee based on an estimate of the average amount of waste the customer produces.
-Rules of the Business Integrity Commission currently address waste surveys used to determine “flat” billing amounts.
-These rules will not apply to designated carters subject to the Department’s commercial waste zone rules within an implemented commercial waste zone.
-See 17 RCNY 5-02(h).
-Therefore, the Department is proposing provisions to ensure that private carters conduct waste surveys to generate an accurate estimate of the average amount of waste a customer produces when a “flat” billing method is used.
+Rules of the BIC currently address waste surveys used to determine “flat” billing amounts.
+However, the BIC rules will not apply to designated carters subject to the Department’s commercial waste zone rules within an implemented commercial waste zone.
+See 17 RCNY 5- 02(h).
+Therefore, this rule ensures that private carters conduct waste surveys to generate an accurate estimate of the average amount of waste a customer produces when a “flat” billing method is used.

 Comments are now closed.